Skip to main content

 Cash is money on hand, while petty cash is a predetermined amount set aside for small expenses (where checks or bank transfers may not be suitable)

-What are examples of petty cash?
+What are examples of cash?

 • Office supplies (pens, erasers, staplers, etc.)